izavits/transformer-chatbot/README.md

 `config.ini` file you can select different train datasets and different model parameters.
 The trained models are stored in the `models` directory of the project.

+Finally, jupyter notebooks are also privided inside the `notebooks` directory of the project.

 ## Tests
 Unit tests are included.
 Install `pytest` if needed and run it to execute them: